 Blood pressure varies throughout the day, depending on energy output levels, stress, or sitting position.

-Exercise heightens blood pressure since your heart needs to pump faster to feed your muscles and heart more oxygen to keep up.
+Exercise heightens blood pressure.
+Since your heart needs to pump faster to feed your muscles, blood pressure is higher.

 Anger and stress also raise blood pressure levels because adrenaline and other hormones are released and temporarily spike your heart rate.